Mleng89/Beer-card/README.md

-Attempting to create card components
+Using React, attempt to create card components

 Goal:
 Fetch API